Chermside West

 Chermside West features high concentrations of family households and group households, with a higher-than-average median household size

-Family households comprise 77.6% of all households, including 36.6% couples with children, 27.0% couples without children and 11.7% single parent families.
-Non-family households account for the remaining 22.4%, with lone person households at 18.6% and group households comprising 3.9%.
+Family households account for 77.6% of all households, including 36.6% couples with children, 27.0% couples without children, and 11.7% single parent families.
+Non-family households constitute the remaining 22.4%, with lone person households at 18.6% and group households comprising 3.9%.
 The median household size is 2.7 people, larger than the Greater Brisbane average of 2.4.

 Frequently Asked Questions - Households